 Is My Personal Information Secure?

 Minden Gross LLP takes all reasonable precautions to ensure that your personal information is kept safe from loss, unauthorized access, modification or disclosure.
 Among the steps taken to protect your information are:

 - deploying technological safeguards like security software and firewalls to prevent hacking or unauthorized computer access;

 - internal password and security policies.

 You may ask for access to any personal information we hold about you.

 Summary information is available on request.
 More detailed requests which require archive or other retrieval costs may be subject to our normal professional and disbursement fees.

-If Minden Gross LLP holds information about you and you can establish that it is not accurate, complete and up-to-date, Minden Gross LLP will take reasonable steps to correct it.
+If Minden Gross LLP holds information about you and you can establish that it is not accurate, complete and up-to-date, please contact our Chief Privacy Officer at the address below and Minden Gross LLP will take reasonable steps to correct it.